keepthrifty/keepthrifty.github.io/_posts/2017-07-11-one-year-mini-retirement.md

 ## Courage To Prioritize Our Dreams Over Social Norms

-Years ago, I read [The Four-Hour Workweek by Tim Ferriss](http://amzn.to/2ue3Rkj){: target="_blank" rel="nofollow"}, not knowing what to expect.
+Years ago, I read [The Four-Hour Workweek by Tim Ferriss](https://www.goodreads.com/book/show/368593.The_4_Hour_Workweek){: target="_blank" }, not knowing what to expect.
 It had a catchy, albeit scammy-sounding title.
 Little did I know, this book would change how I viewed life.
 The biggest lesson for me was the power of opting to ignore social norms in the pursuit of your ideal life.

 If you want to live a normal life, do what everyone else around you is doing.
 But who wants to live a "normal" life?
 Shouldn't we want something better?